syncfusion-content/flutter-docs/Flutter/chat/composer.md

 ---
 layout: post
 title: Composer in Flutter Chat widget | Syncfusion
-description: Learn here all about Composer feature of Syncfusion Flutter Chat (SfChat) widget and more.
+description: Learn here all about Composer feature of Syncfusion Flutter Chat (SfChat) widget and how it enhances user interaction and customization.
 platform: flutter
 control: SfChat
 documentation: ug